ministryofjustice/hmpps-prisoner-from-nomis-migration/README.md

 # Mock services

-There a circumstances where you want to run this service end to end but without the consuming service being available, for example the consuming service has not be written yet.
+There are circumstances where you want to run this service end to end but without the consuming service being available, for example the consuming service has not been written yet.
 To emulate the publishing service we may provide a mock, for instance MockVisitsResource which consumes migrated data.
 Details of the configuration follows:

 `API_BASE_URL_VISITS=https://prisoner-to-nomis-update-dev.hmpps.service.justice.gov.uk`